Monday, June 29, 2009

 While this bill sponsored by Chris Dodd, which would push the FDA to enhance regulation of sunscreen labeling, may not reach that level of stupidity, it's not for a lack of trying.
 Is this what Dodd sees as the major concerns of his constituency?
 It's barely summer long enough here in Connecticut to get sunburned.
 And how stupid does he think we are?
 If I use sunscreen and get a sunburn anyway, I'll buy another brand.
 I don't need my legislators wasting their time and my money debating my tan lines.

 This type of law is also demonstrative of the garbage he has a habit of imposing when he finds it politically expedient, like most of his recent credit card bill or his forcing lenders to make the risky loans to those with bad credit that sunk our economy.
-It is unfortunate for us all that he keeps choosing to use his powerful position in the Senate to promote this type of legislation instead of doing something to help us out of the whole he helped put us in.
+It is unfortunate for us all that he keeps choosing to use his powerful position in the Senate to promote this type of legislation instead of doing something to help us out of the hole he helped put us in.

 Another Q-Poll, More Bad News For Dodd